Skip to main content

 What are some alternatives to reverse mortgages?

-4. Talk to your family: If you’re struggling financially and cannot find any other way to support your retirement other than a reverse mortgage, speak to your family about helping you.
+- Explore estate planning options and alternatives with your family: If you’re struggling financially and cannot find any other way to support your retirement other than a reverse mortgage, speak to your family about helping you.
 Yes, it might be a hit to your pride, but it’s better than suffering in secret, while any inheritance that they might be expecting gets eaten away by a reverse mortgage.
+Another option may be to sell your property to your adult children, and continuing to live in the property.
+However, this will depend heavily on the tax implications of your estate, and will likely incur capital gains tax.

 The bottom line: Should you get a reverse mortgage?